Ricci Flow and Volume Renormalizability: Parity computations

-In the first table we compute the expansions of $0$-derivatives (i.e., derivatives with respect to $x\del_x$, $x\del_{y^{\alpha}}$) of the various metric components.
-Note that because of the prefactor $x$ in the derivative, all of these terms vanish at $x=0$; this will be important in view of Lemma \ref{lemma:expansion}.
-An asterisk in this table denotes a coefficient we do not need to calculate.
+Now suppose $\olg$ is a metric that is even to order $2j$, i.e., $\olg_{xx}$ and $\olg_{\alpha \beta}$ are even to order $2j$ and $\olg_{x\alpha}$ is odd to order $2j+1$.
+We record the both the parity and the parity breaking term in the expansions of $0$-derivatives of the various metric components.
+Note that because of the prefactor $x$ in the derivative, all of these terms vanish at $x=0$; this fact is used frequently in what follows along with Lemma~\ref{lemma:expansion}.